ahmedsalah52/MT-InstructA/README.md

 the training configs can be found under the directory configs/sac_configs/<task-name>.json
 note: if task-name doesn't exist in the directory then defauld.json will be used

-- **dataset generation**
+- **dataset generation:**
-after training the SAC agents, you can use them for generating dataset, using generate_data.py script, the script gets:
-- arguments from train_utils/args.py
-- configs/general_model_configs/agents_dict.json to configure the best agent for every task for data generation run: sh experiments/generate_dataset.sh
+after training the SAC agents, you can use them for generating dataset, using generate_data.py script, the script gets: arguments from train_utils/args.py configs/general_model_configs/agents_dict.json to configure the best agent for every task for data generation run: sh experiments/generate_dataset.sh